 Dinakdakan is an appetizer dish that originated from the Ilocos Region, in the Philippines.
 This interesting dish is made-up of boiled and grilled pig parts – in which ears, liver, and face (mascara) are the most commonly used; other parts such as stomach and intestines can also be utilized.
-The authentic dinakdakan recipe makes use […]
+It looks like sisig except that […]

 Chicharon Bulaklak or deep-fried ruffled fat is a popular Filipino appetizer.
 It is often consumed with alcoholic drinks and is best eaten when dipped in spicy vinegar.
 Chicharon bulaklak is at is best form right after frying when it is still warm and the texture is extra crispy.
 I thought that Chicharon bulaklak is composed […]

 This paklay recipe is simple and straightforward.
 For those that are not familiar with this dish, paklay is a stew made-up of pig and cow innards.
 This dish is popular in the southern parts of the Philippines and is best enjoyed as a main dish or as pulutan.
 Although it might seem that it needs […]